vectordotdev/vector/website/docs/setup/guides/getting-started.md

 ## 4. Test it

-No one is saying that explosions aren't cool, but you should be doing that in your own time and with your own infrastructure.
+No one is saying that unplanned explosions aren't cool, but you should be doing that in your own time.
+In order to test our transform we _could_ set up a local Elasticsearch instance and run the whole pipeline, but that's an awful bother and Vector has a much better way.

-Vector takes testing seriously and has support for writing [unit tests][docs.guides.unit_testing] as part of your config, so let's humor it by writing one for our log parser:
+Instead, we can write [unit tests][docs.guides.unit_testing] as part of our config just like you would for regular code:

 <Tabs
   block={true}